The list below is a selective list of projects I am involved in, or that I find very interesting. Enjoy!

 Our Survey methods research group has its own website.
 Please have a look for all the latest information on research, courses, and people doing survey methods at Utrecht University

-I am the editor of the Methodology journal: a peer-reviewed, ISI indexed journal on social science research methodology.
+Until 2017, I served as editor of the Methodology journal: a peer-reviewed, ISI indexed journal on social science research methodology.
 The journal is open for submissions on topics like statistical modeling, statistical estimators, research designs, and survey methodology.
 The 2015 impact factor of the journal is 1.94

 I am a member of the board of the Dutch Survey Research Platform (NPSO).
 With about 15 other survey-methodologists, we organize one-day seminars and conferences on survey methods (in Dutch) about three times a year.
 All activitites are free of charge, and are very interesting if you're remotely involved in conducting surveys.